fthdgn-gh/website/content/blog/meta/index.en.md

 ]
 +++

-Preface: This is my first English post.
+Note: This is my first English post.
 Well, technically this is the second one but the first one is in my Turkish blog and I added multi-language support to my site yesterday, so...

 ---